DoctorWkt/acwj/00_Introduction/Readme.md

 Pi running Raspbian as the ARM target.

-On the Intel platform, we are going to need an existing C compiler. language parser.
-So, install these packages
+On the Intel platform, we are going to need an existing C compiler.
-(I give the Ubuntu/Debian commands):
+So, install this package (I give the Ubuntu/Debian commands):

 ```
-  $ sudo apt-get install build-essential bc
+  $ sudo apt-get install build-essential
 ```

-To start with, I'll use the `bc` calculator to verify the results from the compiler.
 If there are any more tools required for a vanilla Linux system, let me know.

 Finally, clone a copy of this Github repository.